Marshall Erdman Prefab Houses

+The Marshall Erdman Prefab Houses are a group of eleven prefabricated homes designed in two classes between 1956 and 1960 by noted American architect Frank Lloyd Wright.

-The architect Frank Lloyd Wright was interested in mass production of housing throughout his career.
-In 1954, he discovered that the builder Marshall Erdman, who contracted the First Unitarian Society of Madison, was selling modest prefabricated homes.
+Wright had been interested in mass production of housing throughout his career.
+In 1954, he discovered that the builder Marshall Erdman, who'd contracted with the First Unitarian Society of Madison, Wisconsin, was selling modest prefabricated homes to its congregation.

-Wright offered to design better prefabs, ones that he believed could be marketed for $15,000, which was half as much as Marshall Erdman and Associates, Inc. (ME&A) were charging for their own version.
-Wright didn't do much on the project until late 1955, but by spring of 1956 he had final plans for three Usonian-type homes to be built exclusively by ME&A.
+Wright offered to design better prefabs, at half the $30,000 Marshall Erdman and Associates, Inc. (ME&A) was charging for its version.
+Wright began work in earnest in late 1955, and by spring of 1956 he had final plans for three Usonian-type homes to be built exclusively by ME&A.

 Overview

-The prefab package Erdman offered included all the major structural components, interior and exterior walls, floors, windows and doors, as well as cabinets and woodwork.
-In addition to a lot, the buyer had to provide the foundation, the plumbing fixtures, heating units, electric wiring, and drywall, plus the paint.
+The prefab package Erdman offered in conjunction with Wright included all the major structural components, interior and exterior walls, floors, windows and doors, as well as cabinets and woodwork.
+In addition to a lot, the buyer had to provide the foundation, the plumbing fixtures, heating units, electric wiring, drywall, and paint.

 Buyers had to submit a topographic map and photos of the lot to Wright before purchasing the property.
 Wright would determine where the home should sit on the lot.
 Wright also intended to inspect each home after completion, and to apply his famous glazed red signature brick to the home if it had been completed as planned.

+The December 1956 issue of House & Home Magazine featured the Wright designed Marshall Erdman Prefab Houses and included Marshall in the cover story.
+Nine examples of Prefab #1 were produced, two of Prefab #2, and none of Prefab #3.